Breadcrumb

 You will feel a sharp sting when the local anesthetic is injected to numb your skin at the catheter insertion site.

-When the catheter is inserted, you may feel a brief, sharp pain.
-The movement of the catheter through your blood vessel may cause a feeling of pressure, but most people don't think it's painful.
+You may feel pressure when the doctor moves the catheter through your blood vessel into your heart.
 You may feel your heart skip when the catheter touches the walls of your heart.
 This is normal.

 Don't be afraid to speak up if you're worried about anything during the test.
 The doctors, nurses, and technicians want to know exactly how you're feeling.